 Though everyone recognizes there is a problem, during a generation when lots of efforts were made to increase diversity, the science, technology, engineering, and math (STEM) pipeline in academia remains primarily liberal white men.

-But is that true?
+Is all that true?
 Andrew G. Campbell, associate professor of biology at Brown, argues that academia has become content with the thought that the STEM pipeline rests on flat terrain, passively and reliably conveying to the finish whatever quantity of students enter.
 So if handicapped people or Republicans or ethnic minorities would apply for jobs at universities, they are just as likely to get them as anyone else.

-BioScience, Campbell and a colleague argue that the pipeline has a steep rise against a gravity of endemic hindrances and cite data showing that for decades many students haven't made it to the top of the pipeline.
+Writing in BioScience, Campbell and a colleague argue that the pipeline has a steep rise against a gravity of endemic hindrances and cite data showing that for decades many students haven't made it to the top of the pipeline.
 What's needed to stem the leaks and backflow, is consistently applied energy all the way through the pipeline.
 Campbell and co-author Dr. Stacy-Ann Allen-Ramdial are only talking about women and select minorities, which ironically demonstrates the problem - selective blindness - that impedes true diversity in university's highest echelons.

 It isn't numbers.
 Thanks to billions in taxpayer dollars giving out grants to boost STEM, there are 6X as many PhDs being pushed out each year as there are jobs in academia.
 The glut is so rampant some labs can advertise that post-docs work for free.
 Some labs even advertise a position, but you have to pay to be there.
 More STEM is not needed, but the authors don't accept that the best people are getting ahead.
 Science academia is not a meritocracy the way it is portrayed, they believe.